Supported Charity Projects

 Headway wants development Information Pack sfor families, professionals and people with acquired brain injury.
 Despite huge identified need in relation to head injuries there is still much confusion in relation to brain injury, which is an often hidden and complex condition that affects an estimated 13, 000 families in Ireland every year.
 Our project will address some essential needs through the provision of a new Information resource, comprising a folder containing a carer and family guidebook and information sheets on various topics associated with brain injury.
 The guide will provide information about brain injury, some of the common consequences of brain injury and offer practical tips and strategies for coping with the longer term consequences.

-HELP US RAISE MONEY TO PURCHASE "QUICKIE SALSA M POWER WHEELCHAIRS FOR PEOPLE WITH MDN
+HELP US RAISE MONEY TO PURCHASE EQUIPMENT FOR PEOPLE WITH MOTOR NEURONE DISEASE

 HELP US PROVIDE NIGHT TIME NURSE CARE FOR PEOPLE IN THEIR HOMES